guykozlovskij/project-3-server/README.md

 ![](/readme-img/whiteboard.gif)

-Once we understood our steps and planned out the development, we split our workload, with Steven starting the work on the frontend and myself and Ali working on the backend.
+Once we understood our steps and planned out the development, we split the workload, with Steven starting the work on the frontend and myself and Ali working on the backend.

 After finishing the backend in 4 days we joined Steven and split into working on different React components in the frontend on different Git branches.